 Step 6: Disable Sleep/Power Saving Mode

-Some devices will set the link speed to 10mbps when it goes to sleep or power saving mode.
+Some devices, like Mac mini, will set the link speed to 10mbps when it goes to sleep or power saving mode.

 Step 7: Update Network Drivers